obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 Only necessary when tree is allowed to change.
 - [NotDoing] SyntaxNodeBuilder: new class to create/change a SyntaxTree.
 Fluent interface.
 Only necessary when tree is allowed to change.

+## Notes

+- Lexer does actual value extraction? (number token to int)
+- assignment expression are not binary expression.
+You need a different tree (right-assoc).
+Analyze if all our assignment variations (arrays etc) will fit in an expression.
+- CodeBlock is a statement?
+- No Binder/Binding/BoundNode: internal Intermediate Representation (IR)?
+Incl.
+Symbols & lowering/rewriting etc.
+Analysis is done through the public SemanticModel.
+Symbols are also public.
+- Else /ElseIf is not a root-statement.
+Should not derive from Statement base?